 The main settings to adjust are the following:

 - IP Address - An IP address is a number assigned to your computer to uniquely identify it on the network.
 If your computer belongs to multiple networks, for example if it has a wireless card and an ethernet port, it may even have multiple IP addresses.
 If so, then whichever IP address you select from the dropdown will be considered the "preferred" IP address for the phone to connect to.
 Generally speaking, you should try to pick your fastest local network adapter.

 - Port - A port is a number indicating a channel of communication to and from your computer, much like selecting a channel on a walkie-talkie.
 The current default was arbitrarily chosen to be 34000, but you can change this to any value between 1024 and 65535, if you have a reason to do so.

-- Password - If you give your server a password other than the default "Password", then Android phones connecting to your server will have to enter it in order to view / sync your library.
+- Password - If you give iSyncr Desktop a password other than the default "Password" (PC) or "Password1" (Mac), then Android phones connecting to iSyncr Desktop on your computer will have to enter it in order to view / sync your library.
 To change the password, open iSyncr Desktop's "Settings" select "WiFi Settings" and change the "Password".

 - Amazon MP3 Path - WiFi supports uploading Amazon MP3s you've purchased via the Amazon MP3 app to your computer; this setting lets you choose where exactly the files are stored on your computer's hard drive.

 - Amazon Playlist - This setting lets you choose the name of the playlist that uploaded Amazon MP3s will be added to in iTunes.